-Today we are going to look at aerobic biofertilizers, which is your no fuss option.
+Today, we will look at aerobic biofertilizers, your no-fuss option.
 Aerobic biofertilizers are easy, quick and affordable.

 You require minimum materials.
-What you will need is a plastic bucket with a lid, water and organic mater.
+You will need a plastic bucket with a lid, water and organic matter.

 - Fill with water (rainwater if possible).

 - Stir with a stick and close the lid.